nationalparkservice/symbol-library/README.md

 ### src

 Source [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) files are in the `src` subdirectory.
-To create pixel-perfect icons at different sizes, each icon is designed 6 times to support two different use cases:

-1. At 12, 18, and 24 pixels wide/tall for use in [NPMap Builder](https://github.com/nationalparkservice/npmap-builder/) (found in `/builder` directory)
-2. At 14, 22, and 30 pixels wide/tall for use in [Park Tiles](https://github.com/nationalparkservice/park-tiles/) and Park Mobile apps (found in `/standalone` directory)
+Each symbol is designed at three pixel-perfect sizes (max dimensions 14, 22, and 30 pixels square) and in black and white versions to support different use cases.
+These can be found in the `src/standalone` directory.
+In addition, a subset of 94 symbols are designed at 12, 18, and 24 pixels square for use in NPMap Builder.

 ### renders